 The auction house doesn’t say that this wine is from Virgin Atlantic.
 The official sale is listed as “Selection of Red & White Wine on Behalf of Major Airline”.

-However, a reverse image search of the photograph used shows it is from the blog Incessant Wining, from a review of the wines from a Virgin Atlantic flight.
+However, a reverse image search of the photograph used shows it is from Incessant Wining, from a review of the wines from a Virgin Atlantic flight.

 (Virgin Atlantic has told us that this is not a sale that they initiated or will benefit from financially and that it appears to be coming from somewhere in their supply chain.)